tplinderoth/ngsQC/vcfCleaner/README.md

 	./vcfCleaner gatk

+	This program is for filtering VCFs produced by GATK's HaplotypeCaller/GenotypeGVCFs workflow.
+	Takes uncompressed and gzipped/bgzipped VCFs, however bgzipped reading can be buggy so use at your own risk.
-	This program is for filtering VCFs produced by GATK's HaplotypeCaller/GenotypeGVCFs workflow Indels are ignored and not included in files containing filtered sites
+	Indels are ignored and not included in files containing filtered sites.

 	vcfCleaner gatk [arguments]

-	-vcf                FILE    Input VCF file to filter -out                STRING  Output file name (prefix)
+	-vcf                FILE    Input VCF file to filter ('-' for STDIN) -out                STRING  Output file name (prefix)
 	-biallelic          0|1     0: keep multiallelic sites, 1: keep only biallelic sites, A [1]
 	-allsites           0|1     0: process only SNPs, 1: process all sites (except indels) [0]